OwenF7/Stickman-Slender/README.txt

 Things to add/do next time:

 Animate coins further.
 Animate Minotaur.
+Condense Color Coin Code.

 Make camera smoother.
 Character feels and looks very rickety.
 Not sure what the problem is there at the moment.
+Perhaps take out lerp.

 2D Nav Mesh.
 Too complicated for such little time.
 So basically add in the minotaur unfortunately.
+Perhaps Spawn instead of Nav Mesh.

+Minotaur Roar that shakes the screen.

 Add Main Menu and Game over Screens.

 Add High Score Feature.

+Stick Torches, and mess with particles.
+Perhaps fire particles flare when Minotaur is near.
+Maybe with colliders?

+Powerups - Similar to Pacman.
+Two ideas is stun the minotaur, and pull up minimap in the corner.

+Perhaps the Minotaur leaves counterfeit coins everyonce in a while to try to fool the player.
+Perhaps Minotaur will charge everyonce in a while, that goes really fast.
+(3 Hits?)

+More Obstacles, like poison darts that shoot from walls that stuns or slows the player down.

 References and Code: